Why you should sponsor us

-We are immensely grateful to these organisations who are contributing financially to the growth of the campaign.
+Already a large number of organisations are contributing financially to the growth of the campaign:

 The European Commission Representation in the UK is the Commission’s voice in the UK.
 It provides information about the European Union across the UK, and actively promotes language learning and careers.